Are you thinking about GROWING the star 9065 F1 tomato variety in the open field?

 I decided to grow nothing else other than tomato.

-I was tired growing maize, beans, millet, thus was looking for something NEW AND PROFITABLE.
+I was tired growing green maize, beans, millet, thus was looking for something NEW AND PROFITABLE.

 After doing some research, I realized that my farm had the perfect environment for growing tomato.